-10 virtual interview tips: How to prepare
+10 virtual interview tips: How to prepare effectively

-How should you prepare for a virtual interview?
+How to prepare for a virtual interview?

 Due to the global COVID-19 pandemic and social distancing measures, many industries are hiring online.
 According to research by Handshake, 89% of employers are conducting their job interviews online.